jekk0/jwt-auth/README.md

 ### Customize leeway

-If there is a need to generate JWT tokens while taking leeway into account, you can achieve this by replacing the default `JwtClock` binding.
+If there is a need to generate JWT tokens while taking leeway into account, you can achieve this by replacing the default `Jekk0\JwtAuth\Contracts\Clock` binding.
 This allows you to customize how timestamps, expiration times, or issued-at claims (iat, exp, nbf) are handled within the token.

 ```shell
 php artisan make:provider CustomJwtClock